Share Post:

 Your sales team’s productivity is clearly going to impact your revenue.
 But there are many things that can make productivity harder that you have to be aware of.
 For example, do you have enough leads to support quota?
 Do you have enough salespeople to manage workload and encourage healthy competition?

-It’s also important to identify productivity across the sales cycle, looking at conversion rates per stage for each rep. This is a really good way of identifying and diagnosing problems in your reps’ sales cycles.
+To ensure SaaS sales success, you must also identify productivity across the sales cycle, looking at conversion rates per stage for each rep. This is a really good way of identifying and diagnosing problems in your reps’ sales cycles.
 You can put 1-1 coaching plans in place to fix specific problems that reps are having.
 You can also identify those reps who are outperforming the rest of the team and put a peer-to-peer learning program together to share best practices with the rest of the team.

 For help with productivity, read “4 Tried and Tested Strategies to Improve Sales Productivity in Your Team.”
 And if you want some world-class training on the subject, SIA coaches Ben Wright and Tom Glason lead a highly successful course called Managing the Complete Sales Cycle.
 Check out the syllabus!